linode/docs/docs/kubernetes/getting-started-with-load-balancing-on-a-lke-cluster/index.md

 The Linode CCM accepts annotations that configure the behavior and settings of your cluster's underlying NodeBalancers.

 - The table below provides a list of all available annotation suffixes.
 - Each annotation **must** be prefixed with `service.beta.kubernetes.io/linode-loadbalancer-`.
-For example, the complete for the `throttle` annotation is `service.beta.kubernetes.io/linode-loadbalancer-throttle`.
+For example, the complete value for the `throttle` annotation is `service.beta.kubernetes.io/linode-loadbalancer-throttle`.
 - Annotation values such as `http` are case-sensitive.

 #### Annotations Reference